What do Hunt and Johnson think about Brexit, the NHS and taxes?

-But it is not the only issue on the table between the two contenders appealing to the Conservative Party membership to crown them Tory leader, and prime minister.
+But it is not the only issue on the table for the two contenders appealing to the Conservative Party membership for the crown of Tory leader – and prime minister.

-Here the Press Association takes a look at what Boris Johnson and Jeremy Hunt have said on some key issues:
+Here PA takes a look at what Boris Johnson and Jeremy Hunt have said on some key issues:

 – Brexit

-To start with the behemoth.
-There is one big difference between the candidates: the deadline.
+To start with the behemoth… There is one big difference between the candidates: the date.

-Mr Johnson has made a “do or die” commitment to leave the EU by the Halloween date.
+Mr Johnson has made a “do or die” commitment to leave the EU by the Halloween deadline.

-He has even refused to rule out taking the controversial measure of suspending Parliament to prevent MPs taking steps to prevent a no-deal exit.
+He has even toyed with the controversial idea of suspending Parliament to prevent MPs taking steps to prevent a no-deal exit.

 They have also clashed on the so-called Gatt 24 mechanism, which Mr Johnson has said could be used to avoid tariffs in the event of a no-deal scenario.